 Is affiliate marketing easy?

-How to Start Affiliate Marketing in India?
+How to Start Affiliate Marketing?